 The GitHub integration enables you to develop and maintain a theme collaboratively in GitHub, then preview or publish it in Guide.
 To set up the integration, make sure your theme is stored in GitHub, then set up the integration in Guide.

-You must be a Guide Manager to set up the GitHub integration in Guide.
+You must be a Guide admin to set up the GitHub integration in Guide.

 Preparing your theme in GitHub